akainth015/high-pass-filter-demo/README.md

 You should see the same signal if you connect to it from the webpage.
 Edit `denoiser/index.mjs` to try and fix that!
 The final output from your filter should be a `0` or a `1`.
 Good luck!

+Tip: depending on how you scope your variables, the filter can retain what it has "learned" about the noise when you press the "retransmit" button.
+That means if your filter starts working properly halfway through the broadcast, you can just press "retransmit" and you should be able to decode the full message.